Information about more discipline-specific audiovisual resources are available on subject library guides.

-The law allows commercially produced DVDs to be shown in lectures (and a copy to be made to allow this if necessary) for educational purposes.
+The law allows extracts from commercially produced DVDs to be shown in lectures for educational purposes.
 No more of the DVD than is necessary for the purpose should be shown, but it can be included in a recording.

 If the DVD is not commercially available, then it is necessary to contact the production company.
 It may be necessary to obtain an educational licence from the company.

 Any other use of a DVD will require a licence (e.g., showing for entertainment purposes).
 More information is available from the Government website.